Merge right: I-5 roadwork to block lanes all weekend in Sodo

 Southbound traffic will be reduced to two lanes from 9 p.m.
 Friday until 5 a.m.
 Monday, during this 10th of 15 scheduled repair weekends in Sodo for 2022.

-Contractors will replace six worn-out expansion joints between I-5’s elevated road decks and smooth out three joints where repaves in 2021 left an uneven surface that currently jolts car tires.
+Contractors will replace six worn-out expansion joints between I-5’s elevated road decks, and pave around three joints where the old surface is bumpy, passing Beacon Hill.

 Meanwhile, a separate project will cause shifting single-lane closures northbound, where the Washington State Department of Transportation is widening the skinny I-5 viaduct to three lanes at Seneca Street.

+The express lanes will point north all weekend, while the ramps from I-90 onto southbound I-5 will close, except for two hours following stadium events.
+During those limited times, the I-5 collector-distributor detour will shrink to one lane, so the I-90 and postgame drivers can have their own full lane to enter I-5, said spokesperson Amy Moreno.

-And starting Friday night, the I-5 express lanes will shrink from four to three passing Lake Union until February, while contractors build the landing site for a new bus-carpool lane linking Highway 520 to I-5.
+Speaking of express lanes, the wide segment of that route near Lake Union will shrink from four lanes to three until February, while contractors build the landing site for a new bus-carpool lane linking Highway 520 to I-5.

 Out at Lake Washington, the Montlake Boulevard and Lake Washington Boulevard ramps to eastbound Highway 520 will close for ongoing lid construction from 11 p.m.
 Friday until 5 a.m.
 Monday.
 Two lanes of westbound I-90 across the lake will close from Friday night at 11 p.m. until 6 a.m.
 Saturday.